deja-vu-platform/deja-vu/packages/schematics/README.md

 The schematics can be used outside of the DV CLI just like regular Angular schematics.

-- `ng new --collection=@deja-vu/schematics --clicheName=name` -
+- `ng new --collection=@deja-vu/schematics --conceptName=name` -
-    create a new cliché with the given name
+    create a new concept with the given name
     (cannot be run inside an Angular project)
-- `ng generate @deja-vu/schematics:action --clicheName=clicheName
+- `ng generate @deja-vu/schematics:action --conceptName=conceptName
-    --actionName=actionName` - create an action in a cliché (must be run inside the `actionName` cliché directory)
+    --actionName=actionName` - create an action in a concept (must be run inside the `actionName` concept directory)